 About Me

-I specialize in the treatment of benign and malignant brain tumors, brain tumor metastases, and tumors that arise at the base of skull.
-Prior to becoming Chair at Rutgers Cancer Institute, I led the Brain Tumor Center and Central Nervous System Radiotherapy Program at Yale for over a decade.
-I believe my broad background with multiple technologies in radiation oncology, coupled with long term patient care and follow up, provides insights that set a benchmark for clinical excellence in the tristate area.
+Dr. Joseph Contessa specializes in the treatment of benign and malignant brain tumors, brain tumor metastases, and tumors that arise at the base of skull.
+Prior to becoming Chair at Rutgers Cancer Institute, he led the Brain Tumor Center and Central Nervous System Radiotherapy Program at Yale for over a decade.
+He believes his broad background with multiple technologies in radiation oncology, coupled with long term patient care and follow up, provides insights that set a benchmark for clinical excellence in the tristate area.

-I grew up in New Jersey and am honored to return to my home state to lead the Department of Radiation Oncology.
-I initially trained as a physician-scientist at the Medical College of Virginia where I received an MD and PhD in Pharmacology.
-I completed residency training at the University of Michigan, an experience that shaped my commitment to combining cutting-edge science with compassionate patient care.
-My current practice therefore draws on years of patient care experience that is integrated with an understanding of the latest scientific and technological advances, and delivers evidence-based, personalized treatment to every patient I see.
+He grew up in New Jersey and is honored to return to my home state to lead the Department of Radiation Oncology.
+He initially trained as a physician-scientist at the Medical College of Virginia where he received an MD and PhD in Pharmacology.
+He completed residency training at the University of Michigan, an experience that shaped his commitment to combining cutting-edge science with compassionate patient care.
+His current practice therefore draws on years of patient care experience that is integrated with an understanding of the latest scientific and technological advances, and delivers evidence-based, personalized treatment to every patient he sees.

-I also lead an active research laboratory that studies new approaches to improve the efficacy of radiation therapy for the treatment of malignant tumors.
-Our work has received competitive funding from the National Cancer Institute, the National Institute of General Medical Sciences, and the American Cancer Society.
-In addition to this support, we have also developed partnerships with pharmaceutical companies to advance translational research in brain, lung, and and head and neck cancers.
-I have authored several practice-changing publications in these areas, which led to election as a Fellow of the American Society for Clinical Investigation.
-I also serve on the editorial board of Clinical Cancer Research and have held leadership roles on NIH advisory boards, including Chair of the Drug Discovery and Molecular Pharmacology Study Section and membership on the NCI’s Head and Neck Steering Committee.
+He also leads an active research laboratory that studies new approaches to improve the efficacy of radiation therapy for the treatment of malignant tumors.
+Their work has received competitive funding from the National Cancer Institute, the National Institute of General Medical Sciences, and the American Cancer Society.
+In addition to this support, they have also developed partnerships with pharmaceutical companies to advance translational research in brain, lung, and and head and neck cancers.
+He has authored several practice-changing publications in these areas, which led to election as a Fellow of the American Society for Clinical Investigation.
+He also serves on the editorial board of Clinical Cancer Research and has held leadership roles on NIH advisory boards, including Chair of the Drug Discovery and Molecular Pharmacology Study Section and membership on the NCI’s Head and Neck Steering Committee.
+Dr. Contessa was also appointed the Omar Boraie Endowed Chair in Molecular Medicine at Rutgers University for a five-year renewable term.

 Clinical Expertise